drvrjsh/drvrjsh/README.md

 <hr>

-Feel free to contact me for inquiries or if you want to start a convo 🥳
+Feel free to email me for inquiries or if you just want to start a convo 🥳